KRMX (FM)

 KRMX (104.9 FM) is a radio station broadcasting a Texas country format.
 Licensed to Bellmead, Texas, United States, the station serves the Waco area.
-The station is currently owned by M&M Broadcasters.
+The station is owned by M&M Broadcasters.
 Its studios are in Waco, and its transmitter is located on U.S. Highway 84, west of Mexia, Texas.

 History

 The station was assigned the call sign KYCX on February 28, 1983, and was originally licensed to serve Mexia, Texas.
 Branded as "Kicks 105", it has programmed country music for the majority of its existence.
-104.9 was the original FM sister to 1590 KEKR, which signed on as KBUS in 1956.
+104.9 was the original FM sister to 1590 KBHT, which signed on as KBUS in 1956.
 Matthew and Lisa Groveton signed 104.9 on the air in 1984, simulcasting the AM sister station.
 On April 4, 1984, the station changed its call sign to KYCX-FM in conjunction with 1590 KBUS dropping its long-time call sign to become KYCX.
 After over 60 years of localized service to the town of Mexia, big changes were on the horizon for the AM/FM combo.
-The first of these changes came on September 16, 2005 as 104.9 became a Jack FM style country format, playing a span of several decades, as KWGW George FM.
+The first of these changes came on September 16, 2005, as 104.9 became a Jack FM style country format, playing a span of several decades, as KWGW "George FM".
 Along with the suddenly broad playlist and branding change, KWGW discontinued serving the small town of Mexia and began targeting the much larger Waco-Temple market.